ellaverak/foorumi-tsoha/README.md

 First version of login/logout complited.

 You can now see the amount of threads and replys every topic has.
 (The index still looks rough though.)

+First actual versions of the main pages are ready.
+Threads and replys are visible.